mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ## 4. Previewing the Query Results

-A preview, or query result table, should be visible at all times while the user is in `Data Explorer`.
-The result table, will change based on the different configurations, for example, if a user applies a filter, the table should be refreshed to show the output with the filter applied.
+A preview, or query result table, should be visible while the user is in `Data Explorer`.
+The result table will change based on the different configurations, for example, if a user applies a filter, the system should refresh the table to show the output with the filter applied.

 ## 5. Saving the Query as a View

 Under `Save Options`, the user can name the resulting query and choose to save it.
-This would save the view as a query, that would be run everytime the user opens it.
+This would save the view as a query that would be run every time the user opens it.

 ## 6. Troubleshooting and Resolving Errors